techkilljoy/PagosaDiskGolfClub/resources/README.txt

  RULES:
  Throw the frisbee into the basket in as least tries as you can Never throw the frisbee with anyone around
+ The player whos frisbee is furthest from the basket, throws next

 >>>>>>> fea96ff4dfda0865410c397dc54af2fd18fbf45d